 Philip Mansel1

-Philip Mansel was born in 1420.2 He was the son of John Mansel and Cecily Cantelupe.3 He married, firstly, Mabel Nicolas, daughter of Griffiths ap Nicolas and Jane ap Rees, circa 1444.1 He married, secondly, Elizabeth Long, daughter of Sir Philip Long, circa 1460.4 He died in 1471, beheaded.4
+Philip Mansel was born in 1420.2 He was the son of John Mansel and Cecily Cantelupe.3 He married, firstly, Mabel Nicolas, daughter of Griffiths ap Nicolas and Jane ap Rees, circa 1444.1 He married, secondly, Elizabeth Long, daughter of Sir Philip Long, circa 1460.3 He died on 4 May 1471, beheaded.3

-He was also known as Sir Philip Maunsell.2 In 1435 he suceeded to his grandfather's estates.2 He fought in the War of the Roses, as a Lancastrian.1 Battle of Tewkesbury.2 He fought in the Battle of Mortimer's Cross in 1461, against Edward, Earl of March.2 In 1464 he was attainted by Parliament for his involvement in the Battle of Mortimer's Cross.2 He fought in the Battle of Tewkesbury in 1471, where he was captured.1
+He was also known as Sir Philip Maunsell.2 In 1435 he suceeded to his grandfather's estates.2 He fought in the War of the Roses, as a Lancastrian.1 He fought in the Battle of Mortimer's Cross in 1461, against Edward, Earl of March.2 In 1464 he was attainted by Parliament for his involvement in the Battle of Mortimer's Cross.2 He fought in the Battle of Tewkesbury on 4 May 1471, where he was captured by Sir John Conyers.1

 Children of Philip Mansel and Mabel Nicolas